pslisko/performa365docs/docs/howto/take_a_course.rst

 Course sidebar
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * **Course progress**: In the right sidebar on the course page an overall progress is displayed.
-Progress bar indicates the percentage of completion and an icon next to it shows success and status of activities.
+Progress bar indicates the percentage of completion and an icon next to it.
+Clicking on this icon opens pop-p window showing success and status of activities.
-* **Course rating**: Learners can rate the course they are taking by clicking on the starts below the course name.
+* **Course rating**: Learners can rate the course they are taking by clicking on the stars below the course name.
 If the rating is four stars or less, a modal form will ask for a comment before the rating is submitted.
 * **Additional information on the course**:  There is also some additional information in the sidebar like business area and course owner's name.